-The answer to this question is most often “No.” Any health professional school likes to see these courses, especially the science courses, taken on campus with a normal academic load (15 credits) so that one's maturity, motivation, time management skills and intellect can be evaluated.
+It is better to take prerequisites on campus with a normal academic load (15+ credits) so that one's maturity, motivation, time management skills and intellect can be evaluated.
 For example, the science courses approximate the difficulty of a typical medical school class if the science course is taken during the academic year.
 If Organic Chemistry, for example, is taken during the summer and an A is earned, although this grade will help one’s GPA, it does not provide a yardstick about one's personal qualities of handling a full semester load.

 All applicants should acquire sufficient life experience before applying to professional school.
 Some students can do this undertaking in a shorter period of time than others, but it is generally advisable for students to remain in school and fully embrace all the unique experiences available to an undergraduate.
 However, there are always exceptions, such as financial concerns or interesting opportunities after graduation.
 These can be addressed best on a case by case basis.

 The answer depends on what is the GPA.
 If the GPA is marginal, one may need to consider an extra year and take some rigorous courses to demonstrate one's true academic potential.
 Another choice is a graduate program, or a post baccalaureate program at one of the medical/dental schools.
 There must be a clear demonstration of an improvement, which should represent your true academic potential, which is competitive.